How Much Compensation Can I Claim For A Work-Related Illness?

 This policy, also known as a Conditional Fee Agreement, ensures that we charge you no legal fees previous to the conclusion of your work-related illness claims case, and even then, only if you receive compensation as result of your claim.
 If your claim is rejected, for any reason, then we will not charge you legal fees for the services that we have provided to you.

-If you are considering making a work-related illness compensation claim, you may be wondering: “How much can I claim for work-related stress and other illnesses and disorders?
-Well, here we can provide you with an answer.
+If you are considering making a work-related illness compensation claim, you may be wondering: “How much can I claim for work-related stress and other illnesses and disorders?”.

-As you can see from this list, the type and severity of your illness are essential to your compensation claim.
+As you can see from this list, the type and severity of your illness can vastly affect the value of work related illness claims.
 Even within a type of illness, such as the compensation for work-related stress and depression, the amount of compensation varies depending upon severity.

 However, again, this provides only a general estimation concerning your claim.
-If you would like a more accurate estimate of how much compensation you could receive as a result of this claim, please contact our company on 0800 073 8804 to receive a free consultation session detailing exactly this.
+If you would like a more accurate estimate of how much compensation you could receive as a result of this claim, get in touch today.

 When you begin the process of your work-related illness claim, there is no need to fear what the future may bring.
 With the professional support and advice that our company provides, making a work-related illness claim could not be simpler.